 Understanding the data model and entities

-Dynamics 365 for Operations data is used to populate the report in the Sales and profitability performance content pack.
-This is represented as aggregate measurements that are staged in the Entity store, which is a Microsoft SQL database optimized for analytics.
-Read more about it in the blog Power BI integration with Entity Store in Dynamics.
-The aggregate measurements in this content pack are the subset of the aggregate measurements that were available in the Sales Cube in Dynamics AX 2012 and AX 2012 R3.
-To stage the cube's aggregate measurements in the Entity store you must make them deployable.
-For more information, see the procedure on how to stage aggregate measurements into the Entity store in the blog Power BI integration with Entity Store in Dynamics.
-The following key aggregate measurements of the Invoice lines entity are used as the basis of the content pack.
+The aggregate measurements in this content are the subset of aggregate measurements that were available in the Sales Cube in Microsoft Dynamics AX 2012 and Microsoft Dynamics AX 2012 R3.
+To stage the cube's aggregate measurements in the Entity store, you must make them deployable.
+For more information, see the procedure for staging aggregate measurements in the Entity store in the Power BI integration with Entity Store in Dynamics blog post.

-The following table shows the key aggregate measurements of the invoice lines entity that are used to create several calculated measures in the content pack’s dataset.
+The following table shows the key aggregate measurements of the Invoice lines entity that are used to create several calculated measures in the content’s dataset.

 |Gross profit||SUM(Revenue – COGS – Commission – Sales tax (included in customer invoice line amount))|